 The Future of Oil and Gas IoT Applications

 The adoption of oil and gas IoT applications will allow the sector to improve its operational efficiency, take care of needs in near-real-time, and allow for business growth.
 As a segmented industry with various streams, O&G would benefit from a seamless framework in which IoT applications and deployments are closely monitored across the ecosystem that comprises upstream, midstream, and downstream players.
-As one of the most asset-intensive industries attributing to the economy, the O&G industry will benefit astronomically from the adoption asset tracking solutions and predictive maintenance.
+As one of the most asset-intensive industries attributing to the economy, the O&G industry will benefit astronomically from the adoption of asset tracking solutions and predictive maintenance.
 Those applications may even become a necessity for maintaining a competitive edge in the global O&G marketplace.